- What is Data Mining?

 As it was explained in our Ad Fraud piece, fraud is one of the biggest problems of the Internet.
 Ad Tech suffers from it, eCommerce is heavily affected, banking is terrorized by it.

-However, the implementation of data mining can help to deal with the fraudulent activity in a more efficient manner.
-The fact of the matter is - there are patterns that can be spotted and subsequently blocked before causing mayhem.
+However, the implementation of data mining can help to deal with fraudulent activity more efficiently.
+Some patterns can be spotted and subsequently blocked before causing mayhem, and the application of machine learning algorithms helps this process of detection.

 Overall, there are two options: